zhangyihome/code-push-cli/cli/README.md

 code-push login
 ```

 This will launch a browser, asking you to authenticate with either your GitHub or Microsoft account.
-This will generate an access token that you need to copy/paste into the CLI (it will prompt you for it).
+This will generate an access key that you need to copy/paste into the CLI (it will prompt you for it).
 You are now succesfully authenticated and can safely close your browser window.

-When you login from the CLI, your access token (kind of like a cookie) is persisted to disk so that you don't have to login everytime you attempt to access your account.
-In order to delete this file from your computer, simply run the following command:
+When you login from the CLI, your access key is persisted to disk for the duration of your session so that you don't have to login everytime you attempt to access your account.
+In order to end your session and delete this access key, simply run the following command:

 ```
 code-push logout
 ```

-If you forget to logout from a machine you'd prefer not to leave a running session on (e.g. your friend's laptop), you can use the following commands to list and remove any "live" access tokens.
+If you forget to logout from a machine you'd prefer not to leave a running session on (e.g. your friend's laptop), you can use the following commands to list and remove any "live" access keys.
-The list of access keys will display the name of the machine the token was created on, as well as the time the login occurred.
+The list of access keys will display the name of the machine the key was created on, as well as the time the login occurred.
 This should make it easy to spot keys you don't want to keep around.

 ```
 code-push access-key ls
 code-push access-key rm <accessKey>
 ```

-If you need additional keys, that can be used to authenticate against the CodePush service without needing to give access to your GitHub and/or Microsoft crendentials, you can run the following command to create one (along with a description of what it is for):
+If you need additional keys that can be used to authenticate against the CodePush service without needing to give access to your GitHub and/or Microsoft credentials, you can run the following command to create a persistent one (along with a description of what it is for):

 ```
 code-push access-key add "VSO Integration"